Victory! There won’t be any monkey warehouse in Levy County, Florida, thanks to our warnings and the good sense of residents and officials there.

-Chinese company JOINN Biologics has purchased 1,400 acres of land near Gulf Hammock, Florida, southwest of Gainesville, and plans to build a massive facility there to quarantine and warehouse newly imported monkeys, effectively establishing the Levy County area as another point along the dangerous and deadly wildlife-trade chain.
-The monkeys would be sold and trucked to laboratories across the U.S. for use in barbaric experiments.
+Chinese company JOINN Biologics had bought land on which to build a massive facility in the county, southwest of Gainesville, to import, quarantine, and warehouse monkeys, effectively establishing the Levy County area as another link in the dangerous and deadly wildlife-trade chain.

-The land JOINN Biologics purchased—according to reports, one of the biggest recent Chinese acquisitions of U.S. land—isn’t zoned for quarantining imported animals, but the company still appears to be going ahead with its plans.
+The land JOINN purchased—according to reports, one of the biggest recent Chinese acquisitions of U.S. land—isn’t zoned for quarantining imported animals, but the company sought zoning changes to allow it.

-That’s why PETA recently sent more than 4,000 Florida residents an urgent letter asking them to call on Gov. Ron DeSantis, who has spoken out against the facility, to stop it from being built.
+That’s why PETA sent more than 4,000 Florida residents an urgent letter asking them to call on DeSantis, who has spoken out against the facility, to stop it from being built.

 PETA’s letter notes that monkeys in the wildlife trade are often stressed, injured, and exposed to pathogens that can spread to humans.
 These pathogens can go undetected during quarantine screening, and some don’t show up until months or years later.